UN-OCHA/rwint-api-doc/index.md

 <div class="deprecation-notice">
 Important:<br>
-This version of the api has been deprecated.<br>
+This documentation is for Version 0 of the api.<br>
-For documentation on the current version, please visit:
+For documentation on the latest version, please visit:
 <a href="http://reliefweb.int/help/api">reliefweb.int/help/api</a>.
 </div>